Georgia Bulldogs Logo

 Georgia Bulldogs Logo 1958

-The designers returned the bulldog’s aggressiveness and amplified it, making the dog’s eyes display an intense hatred toward rivals on the sports field.
+The designers amplified the bulldog’s aggressiveness, making its eyes display intense hatred toward rivals on the sports field.
 To convey the peak of negative emotions, the developers colored the pupils black, highlighted them with a white pinpoint gleam, and emphasized them with a red glare.
 Black is also concentrated in a few other areas:

 • on the nose;